MobilityData/gtfs.org/docs/extensions/flex.md

 # GTFS-Flex

-Flex is a GTFS Schedule extension project that aims to facilitate discoverability of Demand Responsive Transportation Services.
+GTFS Flex is a GTFS Schedule extension project that aims to facilitate the discoverability of Demand Responsive Transportation Services.
+For the major part, it has been adopted onto GTFS in Match 2024.
+Some examples can be found on [this page](https://gtfs.org/schedule/examples/flex/) showing what can be modeled using the officially adopted part of GTFS Flex.

 🤔 Services like dial-a-ride are often brushed over by riders, who sometimes have no clue they even exist.
 This lack of accessibility is an issue for transit agencies, trip planners, and riders.
 Imagine a group of tourists arriving at your local airport who would like to reach a rural area that only offers an on-demand bus service.
 The tourists check their preferred trip planner app and do not find a viable public transportation option.
 They end up renting a car.
 Being tourists, they miss all of your paper flyers posted along the hallway announcing the on-demand service.
 Not only is your service underused, but it lacks the discoverability to meet current and future rider demand.
 This is where GTFS-Flex comes in.
 GTFS-Flex helps riders discover your service, so they enjoy the services you worked hard to promote.